 - Protects you against environmental factors such as wind, dust, dirt, climate, rain, and so on.

 - Improve your field of vision and hearing ability significantly.

 You are always bound by the law to wear a helmet so why not do it in style.
 This stunning helmet by Bell is just what you need to give you that missing oomph factor.

 What to Expect from the Bell Eliminator Helmet?

 I’m sure I’ve got your hopes up for this helmet and you are now expecting rainbows and unicorns.
 Sorry to burst your bubble but it’s time to get back to reality.
 You’re buying a helmet and you’ll get a helmet.
-A pretty good one as a fact but it will still be a helmet.
+A well designed and extra safe carbon fibre motorcycle helmet, as a fact but it will still be a helmet.
 So, I suggest don’t get yourself worked up over it.
 Also, you will not get some sort of VR helmet experience (yet).
 So better dial down your expectations and You’ll be more than satisfied with the helmet you get.
 Promise.

 Now I can’t go on listing features you should not expect but I can give you a list of what you must.

 - Shell Type – Fiberglass composite shell, 6K carbon construction